jackbaty/archive.baty.net/content/posts/2020/2020-11-29-spent-weekend-with-emacs.md

 categories: ["Emacs"]
 ---

 Emacs and I broke up recently.
 I felt I had to move on after years of destructive codependency.
-It wasn't them, it was me.
+It wasn't Emacs, it was me.

 With so much newly-found free time, I began flirting with all manner of sexy tools.
 No longer did I feel stuck in the same rut and same routines.
 I could use a mouse.
 I could work in the cloud.
 I could mingle with various specific, proprietary, and visually stunning apps of all kinds.
 Point and click, point and click.
 It was liberating!